n3xtcoder-ai4impact/bbsr_challenge_team4/README.md

 ## BBSR Challenge Team 4

+### What is this?
-This repo is part of the N3xtcoder Hackathon Program [**AI for impact**](https://n3xtcoder.org/events/jr84xhaer_ai-for-impact-the-programme-for-changemakers-phase-2) and shows the approach of team 4 to the BBSR challenge, Goal 2.
+This repo is part of the N3xtcoder Hackathon Program [**AI for impact**](https://n3xtcoder.org/events/jr84xhaer_ai-for-impact-the-programme-for-changemakers-phase-2) and shows the approach of team 4 to the

-Detailed instructions to run the app.
+BBSR challenge, Goal 2.

+### What is it for?
+Architects (and other people) planning a new building can use the tool [eLCA](https://www.bauteileditor.de/) to retrieve information about the materials they are using.
+In this tool, every available material has a unique identifier - a UUID.
+This UUID is referenced in another dataset, tBaustoff, that has crucial information regarding the material's life cycle assessment.
+Unfortunately, the UUID mapping within the tool itself and from the tool to the dataset in incomplete and requires a lot of manual research by the users.

+The app we developed here uses a sentence transformer Model ([all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)) to semantically match unmapped entries in the original dataset and automatically look up relevant data in the tBaustoff dataset.
+### How do I get the app running?

 **With Docker**